Speed Up Your Website and Applications: How to Improve the Page Load Speed of Your Website and Applications

 7 Ways to Improve API Performance

-Performance problems are common.
+API Performance problems are common.
 Below are 7 ideas to consider to help improve API performance.

 - Add pagination to solve relatively large response payloads